Escape Room Design

 Easy-Peasy Game Mastering: A linear flow of puzzles simplifies the game master's role, as they can anticipate the order players will tackle puzzles.

-Disadvantages of Linear Puzzle Flow:
+Disadvantages of Linear Puzzle Flow Within the Escape Room Design:

 Limited Player Choice: Linear path design can restrict player agency, not allowing everyone to participate.
+This is a very common flaw made within escape room design.

 Potential Bottlenecks: If team members get stuck on a puzzle, the entire team's progress is often stalled.